Niemann-Pick Type C externally led Patient-Focused Drug Development meeting

 The Niemann-Pick Type C (NPC) externally led Patient-Focused Drug Development (PFDD) meeting is a groundbreaking initiative that will give persons with NPC disease and their advocates the opportunity to provide the Food and Drug Administration (FDA), drug developers, and NPC stakeholders with perspectives from our community on a number of important issues.

-You can learn more about the NPC PFDD meeting by clicking on the Learn More button below:
+You can learn more about the NPC PFDD meeting and the survey by clicking on the Learn More button below:

 We used a format that closely follows the model FDA developed for conducting the agency’s PFDD meetings.
 This included a presentation by an NPC clinical expert, three patient/caregiver panels to capture the array of perspectives across the NPC community, and real-time polling questions about experiences with the disease.
 Attendees also had the opportunity to participate in facilitated discussion sessions throughout the day.
 The event was live-streamed to enable remote participation by the largest possible number of people with NPC and their caregivers.